salimkhazem/generate-shape-data/README.md

 ```

 ## Output
-The generated images will be stored in folder 'dataset'
+The generated images will be stored in folder 'dataset' and a csv file 'dataset.csv'